ammgws/autotiling-rs/README.md

 When used on sway (and possibly i3), this automatically alternates the container layout between horizontal and vertical for successive new containers.

 ## Usage
 Simply run the program `autotiling-rs`.
-To start it automatically put it in your sway config like this: `exec autotiling-rs`.
+To start it automatically, put it in your sway config like this: `exec autotiling-rs`.

+For more info run `autotiling-rs --help`.

 ## Installation